moorepants/me41055/content/pages/software.rst

   answers if needed.
 - You should have pressed the "Submit" button at least one time when you finish your work to ensure your homework will be officially graded.
-- You will not be able to edit your notebooks for grading after 23:59 each Monday.
 - The state your homework notebook is in @ 23:59 on Monday is what is graded.
-  For example, if you solve the homework days before the due date and press "Submit" and then modify the notebook after that, your modifications will be graded not the state at the earlier "Submit" button press.
+  For example, if you solve the homework days before the due date and press "Submit" and then modify the notebook after that, your modifications will be graded, not the state at the earlier "Submit" button press.
-- Your grade may should show up in Brightspace, but it sometimes lags in propagating.
+- Your grade should show up in Brightspace, but it sometimes lags in propagating.

 Vocareum: Backing Up Your Work